matteofilia/tessera/DEV_LOG.md

 ## August 26, 2025

 Everything is broken...
 Nothing works.
 Still, at least I am feeling a little better in terms of energy.
 A fluke, maybe?
 Only time will tell.
 Still hoping to actually complete this project.
 Have started getting things setup on AWS.

+## August 29, 2025

+Don't need for things to be perfect, just need for things to do things.
+Going to do my best to continue making slow and steady progress, if that is even possible.
+Fixed an error with the parser today.
+Small steps like that are exactly the kind of slow progress that I should continue making.